High School Summer Internship Outdoor Leader

 Travel opportunity to Grand Tetons and Yellowstone National Park!

-As part of this internship interns will have the incredible opportunity to embark on a fully-funded trip to the Grand Tetons and Yellowstone National Park July 5th - July 11th 2026!
+As part of this program Outdoor Leaders will have the incredible opportunity to embark on a fully-funded trip to the Grand Tetons and Yellowstone National Park July 5th - July 11th 2026!
 This exciting experience includes all travel accommodations and activities at no cost to the interns.
 Participants will stay at the Teton Science School a renowned environmental education center where they will engage in hands-on learning outdoor activities and team-building exercises.

 The trip will feature: